rbscouto/rbscouto.github.io/index.md

 <p> I'm broadly interested in dynamical systems and probability.
 My PhD project focuses on the (statistical) study of chaotic systems through machinery from extreme value theory.</p>

-<p> Outside of maths, I'm very passionate about sports and I may show up as a volleyball player (amateur competitive level).
+<p> Outside of maths, I'm very passionate about sports and I may show up as a volleyball player (competitive amateur level).
 I also deeply enjoy travelling and standing in the sun.</p>